There are many different threads I have been exploring

 The basic idea is that humans have abilities which we have largely not tapped into—not in presently-known history, anyway.
 If we became aware of and then made use of these abilities, this would radically change our ideas about who we are—and, in turn, drastically change how we live our lives.

 There are a number of strong reasons for believing in this particular path of growth that lies ahead of us.
 In particular there is evidence that challenges the mainstream view of human history and there is the work of Wim Hof, the “Iceman.”
-There are also psychic phenomena, ancient religions (“paganism” in general, along with the Gnostics), psychedelic drugs, and more mundane human capabilities, which include intellectual and physical (including athletic) feats that have been accomplished and which people continue to push the limits of throughout time.
+There are also psychic phenomena, ancient religions (“paganism” in general, along with the Gnostics), psychedelic drugs (see note at the top of this section), and more mundane human capabilities, which include intellectual and physical (including athletic) feats that have been accomplished and which people continue to push the limits of throughout time.